News Releases

 Remarks

-Prepared Opening Statement by Senator Chuck Grassley of IowaChairman, Senate Judiciary CommitteeExecutive Business MeetingThursday, November 20, 2025 On today’s agenda, we have eleven nominations listed.
-We’ll vote today on: Tysen Duva to serve as Assistant Attorney General for the Criminal Division.
-William Crain and Alexander Van Hook to serve as...
+Prepared Opening Statement by Senator Chuck Grassley of IowaChairman, Senate Judiciary CommitteeExecutive Business MeetingThursday, December 11, 2025 On today’s agenda, we have seven nominations listed.
+We’ll vote today on all seven, including three district judges: Nicholas Ganjei for the Southern District of Texas, David Clay Fowlkes for the Western...

 Commentary